proboscide99/Z80-MBC2-V/Software/Disk_Images/README.md

 Z80-MBC2-V is fully compatible with original project's disk images.
 You can prepare your sd-card using the original archive, then replace some files when you want to get the additional features.

-Here you can find a copy of the original archive as long as custom replacements for some of the disk.

 | File | Description |
 | :--- | :--- |